top of page

 — Japanese Lyric Cultural & Language Room —

-Released on March 25, 1979, "Itoshi no Ellie" solidified Southern All Stars' legendary status and became a milestone that redefined the concept of the love ballad in Japanese music history.
-Keisuke Kuwata’s husky, emotional vocals and a melody deeply influenced by soul and R&B remain timeless, continuing to resonate decades after its release.
+Released on March 25, 1979, "Itoshi no Ellie" (Sweet Little Ellie) is a monumental achievement that solidified Southern All Stars' status as legends and redefined the concept of the love ballad in Japanese music history.
+Keisuke Kuwata’s husky, emotional vocals, combined with a melody deeply influenced by soul and R&B, remain timeless even decades after its release.

-In the 1980s, it was used as the theme song for the hit drama series Fuzoroi no Ringo-tachi, becoming a symbol for youth living clumsily but earnestly.
-Furthermore, in 1989, Ray Charles covered it as "Ellie My Love."
-Along with a Suntory Whisky commercial, it created a social phenomenon, proving to the world that Japanese music could house a truly universal "soul."
+In the 1980s, the song became the theme for the hit drama series Fuzoroi no Ringo-tachi, becoming an anthem for youth living clumsy but earnest lives.
+In 1989, the legendary Ray Charles covered it as "Ellie My Love."
+Accompanying a famous Suntory Whisky TV commercial, it became a social phenomenon, proving to the world that Japanese songwriting could possess a universal "soul."

 Keisuke Kuwata established a revolutionary method with this song, breaking down Japanese syllables to fit into an English-like groove.
-Regarding Ray Charles' cover, Kuwata famously remarked, "The makeup sits better when sung in Japanese," showing how deeply he values the unique emotional texture and affinity between the Japanese language and melody.
+Regarding Ray Charles’ cover, Kuwata once remarked that the song "wears its makeup better when sung in Japanese," showing how much he treasures the unique emotional resonance and affinity between the Japanese language and his melodies.

 1. 泣かした事もある 冷たくしてもなお よりそう気持ちがあればいいのさ